tylertitsworth/5th-age-srd/Classes/Druid.md

 You can use enchanted instruments as implements.
 You gain Enchant Instrument as a bonus spell.

-##### Champion Feat

-The bards at the fey court exchange legends and stories about the icons, often about pranks and tricks the fey played on them.
-On a 4 on an icon relationship roll, you can use one of those legends to your advantage.
-Treat the 4 as a 5.

 ##### Epic Feat

 Gain a second bard spell or song, at a -2 penalty to the level.